ietf-homenet-wg/simple-naming/draft-ietf-homenet-simple-naming.md

 this document.
 The Description should be as follows:

-Availability of Homenet Reverse Registration Protocol service for a given domain is advertised using an SRV record with an owner name of "_homenet-rrp._tcp.<domain>." in that domain, which gives the target host and port where Homenet Reverse Registration service is provided for the named domain.
+Availability of Homenet Reverse Registration Protocol service for a given domain is advertised using an SRV record with an owner name of "_homenet-rrp._tcp.&lt;domain&gt;." in that domain, which gives the target host and port where Homenet Reverse Registration service is provided for the named domain.